-All directors are entitled to the reimbursement, upon documentary proof, of any travel or other expenses incurred by them in the performance of their duties and in the interest of the Company, within the limit of the conditions set by the Board.
+All members of the Board are entitled to the reimbursement, upon documentary proof, of any travel or other expenses incurred by them in the performance of their duties and in the interest of the Company, within the limit of the conditions set by the Board.

-The current conditions appear in Appendix IV.
+The current conditions appear in Appendix II.